ldclabs/ic-oss/src/ic_oss_ts/README.md

 `@ldclabs/ic_oss_ts` is the Typescript version of the client SDK for the ic-oss cluster.

 ## License

 Copyright © 2024-2025 [LDC Labs](https://github.com/ldclabs).

-`ldclabs/ic-oss` is licensed under the MIT License.
-See [LICENSE](../../LICENSE-MIT) for the full license text.
+Licensed under the MIT License.
+See [LICENSE](../../LICENSE-MIT) for details.